The name Peverill was brought to England

 Early Notables of the Peverill family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Peverill Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Peverill Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peverill family to Ireland